 Brooke McQueen in Popular, despite Sam's initial beliefs, is not an Alpha Bitch, but more of a Spoiled Sweet.
 The distinction of Alpha Bitch truly belongs to her nominal second-in-command, the wonderfully Machiavellian Nicole Julian.

 Kate on Lizzie McGuire, though some episodes do hint that she's not really that bad, and she does seem to get a little better in the movie.
-One episode has her break her arm so she can't be head cheerleader anymore, and her replacement, Claire, is even worse.
+One episode has her break her arm so she can't be head cheerleader anymore, and her replacement, Claire, is even worse, banning non-popular girls from the bathroom and the entire student body from using tables for lunch.

 Taylor from Caitlin's Way, although every once in a while she and Caitlin managed to actually get along.